Stability Analysis of Thermohaline Convection With a Time-Varying Shear Flow Using the Lyapunov Method: Results

 Although Floquet theory is much more computationally efficient, it is limited to analyzing linear time-periodic systems.
-Numerical simulations, in principle, cannot prove stability, but only provide results for certain initial conditions to support the stability prediction.
-For nonlinear systems, extensive simulations (e.g., 100,000 simulations with random initial conditions \cite{joglekar2015geometry}) are required to fully characterize the region of attraction.
-The Lyapunov method, instead, can rigorously certify the region of attraction for nonlinear systems without extensive simulations (e.g., Ref. \cite{liu2020input}) and can be generalized to non-periodically time-varying systems (e.g., Ref. \cite{wei2025upper}).
-This work serves as a first step to demonstrate that the Lyapunov approach can predict the growth rate consistent with numerical simulations and Floquet theory for \emph{linear time-periodic} systems.
-Our ongoing work will generalize this Lyapunov-type framework to analyze \emph{nonlinear non-periodically} time-varying systems.
+The Lyapunov method, instead, can be used to analyze the stability of nonlinear systems \cite{liu2020input} and non-periodically time-varying systems \cite{wei2025upper}.
+This work serves as a first step to demonstrate that the Lyapunov approach can predict the growth rate consistent with numerical simulations and Floquet theory for linear time-periodic systems.